After 7

 After 7 is an American R&B group founded in 1987 by brothers Melvin and Kevon Edmonds, and their friend Keith Mitchell.
 The Edmonds brothers are the older siblings of pop/R&B singer-songwriter and record producer Kenneth "Babyface" Edmonds, who named the group and helped them get a record deal with Virgin Records in 1988.
 After 7 released their platinum-selling self-titled debut album in 1989, which spawned three singles "Heat of the Moment", "Ready or Not" and "Can't Stop".
 "Ready or Not" and "Can't Stop" were No. 1 R&B hits and top 10 hits on the Billboard Hot 100.
 Their second album Takin' My Time, released in 1992, also went platinum and contained the R&B hit medley "Baby, I'm for Real/Natural High".
 After 7's Gold-selling 1995 album Reflections was their last album before the group disbanded in 1997.
 The album included the R&B hit "'Til You Do Me Right.
 Years later the group resumed touring with Jason Edmonds, son of Melvin Edmonds, replacing his father.
 Melvin rejoined the group for their successful 2016 comeback album Timeless, which featured 3 adult R&B top 10 hits "Runnin' Out", "I Want You" and "Let Me Know".

 Melvin Edmonds died on May 18, 2019, at the age of 65.
-Jason left the group shortly thereafter and Danny McClain was added.
+Jason left the group shortly thereafter and Daniel McClain was added in 2019.
+Four years later, McClain departed and was replaced by Wil Robinson.
+At the end of 2024, Mitchell departed the group for a gospel music career and was replaced by singer Jeremy Keith.

 History

 Early beginnings and formation

 Marvin Edmonds Sr. and Barbara Edmonds of Indianapolis, Indiana had six sons: Marvin Jr., Melvin, Michael, Kevon, Kenneth and Derek.
 According to Babyface, Melvin and Kevon were the two best singers in the musical family.
 The roots of After 7 trace to when Kevon met Keith Mitchell at Indiana University Bloomington in the late 1970s, where they were members of the Indiana University Soul Revue.
-Kevon and Keith decided to form a group as a hobby and add Melvin.
-For years Kevon worked at Eli Lilly and Co., Mitchell worked at John Hancock in Chicago and Melvin worked at Chrysler Corp. in Indianapolis.
+Kevon and Keith decided to form a group as a hobby and added Melvin.
+For years Kevon worked at Eli Lilly and Company, Mitchell worked at John Hancock in Chicago and Melvin worked at Chrysler Corp. in Indianapolis.
 They would occasionally come together to perform in Indianapolis.
 Mitchell was long thought to be the cousin of Babyface's then-songwriting/production partner Antonio "L.A."
 Reid; however, this was set up as a marketing tool for the group and was incorrect.

 By the late 1980s, the Edmonds' younger brother Babyface had built a successful career singing, writing and producing.
 He invited Melvin, Kevon and Keith out to Los Angeles, named them After 7, and got them a record deal with Virgin Records.